 Sustainable, delicious food is Emily's passion.
 She began her career on the farm, raising various grass-fed and pasture-raised animals for meat, dairy, and eggs.
 Since then, she’s been a butcher, a cheesemonger, a barista, and a wine specialist.
 In her free time, you might find Emily chasing new recipes (in the kitchen or out and about), indulging in her love for history, and spending time with her family.

 Gidon van Emden, CEO

 Born and raised in Amsterdam, Gidon has a long history of eating meat.
 "I love to cook dishes that remind me of my family, but I also experiment a lot."
 His resume also includes stints as a cook and mashgiach (kashrut supervisor).
 Outgoing and extroverted, Gidon loves talking to KOL Foods customers, extolling the virtues of KOL Foods's products, and eating KOL Foods meat.

 Sophie Laufer, Customer Happiness Specialist

 Sophie has nearly a decade of restaurant experience, from a diner in Kansas to fine dining in Washington, DC.
 She is an adventurous eater and cook and enjoys sharing recipes and talking food and sustainability with KOL Foods customers.
-When she’s not at work you can find her biking and hiking around DC.
+When she’s not at work you can find her biking around DC or volunteering at a community garden.